nahanni/rw_redis_fdw/README.md

 This PostgreSQL extension provides a Foreign Data Wrapper for read (SELECT) and write (INSERT, UPDATE, DELETE) access to Redis databases (http://redis.io).
 Supported Redis data types include: string, set, hash, list, zset, and pubsub.

-*Note* that the output FDW module is called **redis\_fdw**, even though this repository is called rw\_redis\_fdw and not be confused with https://github.com/pg-redis-fdw/redis_fdw (which was used as a basis for the table schema), to enable existing users to migrate to this repo.
+*Note* that the output FDW module is called **redis\_fdw**, even though this repository is called rw\_redis\_fdw and not be confused with https://github.com/pg-redis-fdw/redis_fdw (which was used as a basis for the table schema but with very different code), to enable existing users to migrate to this repo.
 Instructions hereon-in refer to this repository only.

 redis\_fdw *(nahanni/rw\_redis\_fdw)* was written by Leon Dang, sponsored by Nahanni Systems Inc.